two-torial/two-torial/docs/extras/controllers.md

-# Controllers

-!!! warning "Synopsis"
+!!! info "Synopsis"

     This guide provides an overview of popular arcade-style rhythm game controllers currently available to buy.

-    Controllers are organized by game and ranked based on their popularity within the rhythm game community.
+    Controllers are ranked based on their popularity within the rhythm game community.

 ## BEMANI